California Mission Asistencias and Estancias

 San Antonio de Pala, along with Las Flores (below), was a sub-mission of Mission San Luis Rey de Francia.

 The Pala Asistencia is still in use as an active Catholic church, serving the nearby Pala Indian Reservation.
+It is the only mission-era asistencia that is still in use.

 Location: 23013 California 79, Santa Isabel, CA